 • Physicians should use clinical decision support tools (FRAX, CAROC, or DXA results) to justify screening decisions.

-• Lack of clear documentation regarding why screening was not performed can lead to litigation risk in case of a fracture.
+• The absence of clear documentation with respect to a screening not being carried out may turn into litigation risk in the case of a fracture.

 Informed Consent & Shared Decision-Making in Screening